Ralph Love: Biography

 He was an active supporter of the New Zealand Labour Party.
 He was heavily involved in organising the inaugural conference of the Māori Women's Welfare League.
 His work in the Native (later Māori Affairs) Department included stints as assistant controller of social welfare, conversion officer and deputy registrar to the Māori Land Court.
 He was deputy chairman of the Wellington Tenths Trust.
 In 1962, he was elected to the Wellington City Council, and became Māori welfare officer for Wellington under the Department of Māori Affairs.
 In 1965, he retired from Māori Affairs and was elected to the Petone mayoralty on a Labour Party platform, defeating three other candidates including the incumbent mayor Annie Huggan who was deselected by the Labour Party in Love's favour.
 His son Ralph Heberley Ngātata Love (Ralph Jr.) was elected a borough councillor at the same election.
 In January 1967 he lost office after being convicted of technically breaching the Local Authorities (Members' Contracts) Act 1954 when he voted to increase his own pay.
 At the subsequent by-election he was re-elected mayor, defeating councillor Tom Watson who ran as an independent.
 He held office until October 1968 when he was defeated by councillor George Gee.

 He petitioned to have the Treaty of Waitangi enshrined in legislation, and attempted to gain a guarantee that Māori representation in Parliament would be retained or increased.
 He also petitioned against proposed immigration legislation which would allow the British government to override the provision in the treaty for all the rights and privileges of British citizenship to be accorded to Māori, including the right to enter Britain.
 He even wrote directly to the British prime minister, Margaret Thatcher, objecting to this change.

 He died in Wellington on 30 July 1994, the tangihanga was held at Pipitea and Te Tatau-o-te-Po marae, with the final service at Saint Paul's Cathedral, Wellington.

 Honours

 In the 1975 Queen's Birthday Honours, Love was appointed a Companion of the Queen's Service Order for public services, for services to local-body affairs and the Māori people.
 He was appointed a Knight Bachelor in the 1987 Queen's Birthday Honours, for services to the Māori people and the community.
+In 1990, he received the New Zealand 1990 Commemoration Medal.